See the new issue (# 112) of Scary Monsters magazine for an interview with Don conducted by Larry Underwood (TV “horror host” Dr. Gangrene).

 What’s Don been doing lately?
 Plenty — and seems to be busier than ever.
-Most of his recent professional time has been centered on two things — completing post-production on his TALES OF FRANKENSTEIN movie and writing comic book scripts for THE CREEPS magazine.
-Regarding the former, Don watches the works-in-progress being done by the artists to whom he has entrusted various tasks (e.g., editing, music scoring, color correcting, titles, visual effects and sound design), making comments and suggestions along the way.
-When the work is exactly as Don wants it, he signs off on that task.
-As of this writing, post-production work on the movie is almost done and the film will be released for this year’s Halloween.
-The film’s main title, sans movement, is shown below.
-As far as THE CREEPS is concerned, Don keeps writing horror scripts for that Warrant Publication, lately one story per week.
-To date the magazine has stockpiled an inventory of well.
-Don has lost count, but they number many times more than his total output years ago for Warren Publishing Company’s CREEPY, EERIE and VAMPIRELLA magazines — and, Don honestly believes, these new tales are much better!
+Most of his recent professional time has been centered on two things — promoting his TALES OF FRANKENSTEIN movie, the second film from his company Pecosborn Productions, and available on VOD and DVD, and writing comic book scripts for THE CREEPS magazine.
+The film was released for 2018’s Halloween and also to celebrate the 200 Anniversary of Mary Shelley classic novel Frankenstein.
+DANCES WITH WEREWOLVES, Pecosborn’s first movie, is available on VOD and will soon be released on DVD and Blu-Ray by Leomark Studios.
+As far as THE CREEPS is concerned, Don keeps writing horror scripts for that Warrant Publication.
+To date the magazine has stockpiled a huge inventory of his scripts, numbering many times more than his total output years ago for Warren Publishing Company’s CREEPY, EERIE and VAMPIRELLA magazines — and, Don honestly believes, these new tales are much better!

 Don (who welcomes challenges) has tackled a new kind of writing — trading cards.
 He has just completed writing a 50-card collectors set based on his new movie TALES OF FRANKENSTEIN.
 The cards, using color still photos from the film and telling the film’s story-line, will be issued in the next few months.

-Don has also been collaborating with his friend Steve Kaplan, who owns a Las Vegas modeling agency.
-Steve’s agency is known as “Las Vegas Models” or “LVModels” for short.
-It is based in Las Vegas, Nevada, but sometimes gets inquiries about hiring models for gigs (e.g., trade shows, conventions, print ads, event staffing, etc.) in Los Angeles.
+Don often collaborates with his good friend Steve Kaplan, who owns a great modeling agency in Las Vegas.
+Steve’s agency is known for having the best “Las Vegas Trade Show Models“ in Las Vegas.
+His agency is called “LVModels” for short and books models for trade shows, conventions, print ads, event staffing, etc… It is based in Las Vegas, but sometimes gets bookings for models in Los Angeles, Anaheim and San Diego.
 Frequently Steve calls Don, who knows quite a few LA-based models, for referrals.
 Don is only too happy to help.